viiicious/odin-recipe/README.md

  Before I was able to reach this point, I did the following:

- 1. Create a new repository entitle odin-recipe
+ 1. Created a new repository entitled odin-recipe
  2. After creating a repository, I cloned the repo into the repos folder.
 (Make sure you change directories properly so you won't be confused!)
  3. After that, I already created a README.md file and started working on the description which I'm currently doing.